 Daily Bell: Would you call yourself a libertarian?

 Nathaniel Branden: In a general sense, I'm a libertarian.
 It depends on how your define it.
-If you mean by an advocate of laissez-fare capitalism.
+If you mean by it an advocate of laissez-fare capitalism.
 I am not an anarchist as some libertarians are.
 There are differences.
 I am an advocate of individual rights and a very minimalist view of government, then I would say libertarian.

 Daily Bell: Last time we spoke you were pessimistic about the direction of the Western world?